MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ```

 The proper memory addresses can now be seen.
-Add a breakpoint to the first instruction `push ebp`
+Add a breakpoint to the first instruction `push ebp`:

 ```
 (gdb) break *0x5655617d
 Breakpoint 1 at 0x5655617d: file vuln.c, line 3.
 ```

-A `*` is needed since the address is a pointer.
+An `*` is needed since the address is a pointer.

-Define hooks for the breakpoint
+Define hooks for the breakpoint:

 ```
 (gdb) define hook-stop